crashrpt3/crashrpt3/README.md

 ----

-> Since the author has not updated and maintained it for too long, this repository is used to collect newer patches and features.
+Since the author has not updated and maintained it for too long, this repository is used to collect newer patches and features.

+CrashRpt only supports Windows systems, and it is the most powerful crash reporting system for Windows applications.